jamf/regatta/docs/architecture.md

 nav_order: 4
 ---

-Regatta is designed as "geographically distributed ETCD", providing ETCD-like gRPC API in every location while maintaining consistent data set.
+Regatta is designed as a "geographically distributed etcd", providing etcd-like gRPC API in every location while maintaining consistent data set.
 See [API](/api) for the complete documentation of the gRPC API.

 ## Topology